grand-stack/grandstack.io/docs/apollo-federation.md

   }
 }
 ```
 The root field type of a query that selects the `reviews` field may or may not be `Account`.
-The Gateway query plan may begin with the accounts service or at another service selecting the `reviews` field through a reference to the `Account` entity on some other entity it defines.
-In the below example, the accounts service initially received the query.
+The Gateway query plan may begin at the accounts service, or at some other service selecting the `reviews` field through a reference to the `Account` entity when it is used as the type of a field on another entity defined by the other service.
+In the below example, the accounts service initially receives the query.
 ###### *Accounts query*
 ```graphql
 query {